scaleoutsean/longhorny/README.md

                            (--list | --pair | --unpair | --prime-dst | --mismatched | --reverse | --snapshot | --set-mode | --set-status | --report)

 options:
-  -h, --help    show this help message and exit
-  --data DATA   Optional data input for selected volume actions (where indicated in volume action help).
-Not all volume actions require or accept it.
+  -h, --help       show this help message and exit --data DATA      Optional data input for selected volume actions (where indicated in volume action help).
+Not all volume actions require or
+                   accept it.
   --list           List volumes correctly paired for replication between SRC and DST cluster.
 Requires paired SRC and DST clusters.
-Optional --data argument
+Optional
-                lists specific volume pair(s).
+                   --data argument lists specific volume pair(s).
   --pair           Pair volumes for Async replication between SRC and DST clusters.
-Takes a semicolon-delimited list of volume IDs from SRC and DST in --data
+Takes a semicolon-delimited list of volume IDs from SRC
-                (e.g. --data "111,555;112,600").
+                   and DST in --data (e.g. --data "111,555;112,600").
 Requires paired SRC and DST clusters.
   --unpair         Unpair volumes paired for replication between SRC and DST clusters.
-Requires paired SRC and DST clusters and at least one volume pairing
+Requires paired SRC and DST clusters and at least one
-                relationship.
+                   volume pairing relationship.
 Takes --data argument with only one pair at a time.
 Ex: --data "111,555".
   --prime-dst      Prepare DST cluster for replication by creating volumes from SRC.
-Creates volumes with identical properties (name, size, etc.) on DST. .
+Creates volumes with identical properties (name, size,
+                   etc.) on DST. .
 Takes one 2-element list of account IDs (SRC account ID,DST account ID) and another of volume IDs on SRC.
                    Ex: --data "1,22;444,555".
   --mismatched     Check for and report any volumes in asymmetric pair relationships (one-sided and volume size mismatch).
-Requires paired SRC and DST
+Requires paired SRC
-                clusters.
+                   and DST clusters.
 Ignores --data.
+  --resize         Increase size of paired SRC and DST volumes by up to 1TiB or 2x of the original size, whichever is smaller. readWrite side
+                   must be on SRC cluster.
+Requires --data.
+Ex: "1073741824;100,200" adds 1 GiB to volume IDs SRC/100, DST/200.
+Default: "".
+  --upsize-remote  Increase size of paired DST volume to the same size of SRC volume, usually to allow DST to catch up with the size of SRC
+                   increased by Trident CSI. readWrite side must be on SRC side.
+Requires --data.
+Ex: --data "100,200" grows DST/200 to the size of SRC/100.
+Default: "0,0".
   --reverse        Reverse direction of volume replication.
-You should stop workloads using current SRC (readWrite) volumes before using this action as SRC
+You should stop workloads using current SRC (readWrite) volumes before using this
-                side will be flipped to replicationTarget and SRC iSCSI clients disconnected.
+                   action as SRC side will be flipped to replicationTarget and SRC iSCSI clients disconnected.
 Ignores --data.
   --snapshot       Take crash-consistent snapshot of all volumes paired for replication at SRC.
-Use --data to specify non-default retention (1-720) in hours
+Use --data to specify non-default retention
-                and snapshot name (<16b string).
+                   (1-720) in hours and snapshot name (<16b string).
 Ex: --data "24;apple".
 Default: "168;long168h-snap".
   --set-mode       Change replication mode on specific SRC volumes ID(s) in active replication relationship to DST.
-Mode: Sync, Async, SnapshotsOnly.
-Example:
+Mode: Sync, Async,
-                --data "SnapshotsOnly;101,102,103").
+                   SnapshotsOnly.
+Example: --data "SnapshotsOnly;101,102,103".
 Requires existing cluster and volume pairing relationships between SRC and DST.
-WARNING: SnapshotsOnly replicates nothing if no snapshots are enabled for remote replication (create_snapshot(enable_remote_replication=True)).
+WARNING: SnapshotsOnly replicates nothing if no snapshots are enabled for remote replication
+                   (create_snapshot(enable_remote_replication=True)).
   --set-status     Set all SRC relationships to resume or pause state in --data.
-Ex: --data "pause" sets all SRC volume relationships to manual pause. --data
+Ex: --data "pause" sets all SRC volume relationships to
-                "resume" resumes paused replication at SRC.
+                   manual pause. --data "resume" resumes paused replication at SRC.
 (WARNING: applies to SRC, not DST).
   --report         TODO: Report volume pairing relationships between SRC and DST, including mismatched and bidirectional.
-Requires paired SRC and DST
+Requires paired SRC
-                clusters.
+                   and DST clusters.
 Optional --data arguments: all, SRC, DST (default: all).
 ```

-Yeah, I know, I got carried away.

-Ok, so `list` does the same thing as it for clusters - it also lists, only volumes.
-Harmless. `report`, below, is equally harmless.
+`list` does the same thing as it does for clusters - it lists, only volumes. `report`, below, is equally harmless.

 `pair` pairs volumes.
 This may be disruptive!
 Say you have a workload on DST using Volume ID 52.
 Now you pair Volume ID 3 from SRC with Volume ID 52 from DST with `--pair "3,52"` and Longhorny yanks the volume from your workload at the destination site making it read-only (i.e. replicationTarget, which means read-only)!
 Yikes!
 Except Longhorny doesn't do that - it will reject to pair two volumes with the identical access property (readWrite, in this case).
 You'd have to set Volume ID 52 at the destination to replicationTarget before `pair` with DST/52 could do anything for you.